Two-dimensional quantum droplets in dipolar Bose gases: Effects of thermal fluctuations

+its behavior as a function of $l_0$ and $T$ is displayed in Fig.\ref{cf}.a.
+We see that the thermal equilibrium density $n_0^{th}r_*^2$ is important only for $T \gg E_0$ and $l_0 \gg a$, revealing that thermal fluctuations may substantially affact the stability of the droplet.
+At $T \lesssim 2.2 \,E_0$ and $l_0 \lesssim 9 \,a$, $n_0^{th} \ll n_0$ and hence, the condensate is weakly depleted, results in the droplet remains in its equilibrium state.

-Let us look how the condensed fraction inside the droplet behaves by varying the temperature.
+Let us now look at how the condensed density inside the droplet behaves by varying the temperature.
 To this end, we insert the quantum (\ref{EoS}) and thermal (\ref{deltamuT1}) fluctuations into the nonlocal GPE (\ref{gNLSE}) and pursue typically the same numerical method.
-Figure \ref{cf}.a depicts that beyond a certain critical temperature ($T \simeq 3.2 E_0$ for $Na/l_0=30$), the droplet evaporates into an expanding gas owing to the strong thermal fluctuations.
-The condensed fraction and the critical temperature are reducing by increasing the interaction parameter $Na/l_0$.
+Figure \ref{cf}.b depicts that the condensed density decreases with increasing temperature.
+At higher $T$, the droplet evaporates into an expanding gas owing to the strong thermal fluctuations.
+Note that $n_c$ could be also shifted by changing $l_0/a$ at fixed temperature.

-At finite temperature, the coherence of the droplet appears in the static structure factor $S({\bf k})$ which is related to the pair correlation function and defined as $S({\bf k})=(E_k/{\cal E}_k) \coth \left({\cal E}_k/2T\right)$ \cite{Boudj7}.
-As one can see in Fig \ref{cf}.b, as the temperature is increased, $S({\bf k})$ develops a peak in the region of small momenta indicating that the droplet starts to disappear.
-This means that in quasi-2D systems, the thermal fluctuations become strong enough to destroy the off-diagonal long-range order and hence preventing the occurrence of a droplet phase at temperatures $T \gtrsim E_0$.
-At large momenta, $S({\bf k})$ is tending to unity.